 - 10 Feed Your Dog Fruits and Veggies

 Based on a survey of veterinarians, it was reported that approximately 85% of dogs over the age of 4 suffer from some form of periodontal disease, with the highest risk among small dogs (Harvey, 1998).
 This type of disease is characterized by pain, tooth loss and infection.

 Periodontal disease starts with bacteria in the mouth that forms plaque and dental calculus on the surface of the teeth.
 According to AVDC, the plaque and calculus can spread under the dog’s gum line, causing damage to the supporting tissues, and potentially leading your dog into the path of loosing teeth.

 ALSO READ: The Ultimate Guide to Dog Dental Care

-10 Dog Teeth Care Tips Supported by Research
+10 Dog Teeth Care Tips (Based on Science)

 Human dental health isn’t the only one that’s been extensively studied over the last few decades.
 There are several studies that show how frequent brushing of your dog’s teeth has been cited as the best way to maintain periodontal disease and removing plaque in dogs (Gorrel, 1998).

 This is because mechanical stimulation caused by brushing the dog’s teeth enhances the proliferation of fibroblasts and junctional epithelium (Yamamoto et al. 2004).
 Fibroblasts are important cells in the canine’s teeth, because they help with repair and remodel damaged teeth caused by mechanical loading (Lekic et al. 1996).